Seniors Out Speaking

-Through Seniors Out Speaking (SOS), the Medicare Rights Center works with host organizations nationally to enlist, train, and track the outcomes of SOS volunteers as they help their friends and neighbors understand Medicare and related health insurance coverage.
-The SOS model builds camaraderie among older adults, strengthens community-based organizations, and encourages participants to become advocates for their own health care and that of their peers.
+Through Seniors Out Speaking (SOS), the Medicare Rights Center works with host organizations nationally to enlist, train and track the outcomes of SOS volunteers as they help their friends and neighbors understand Medicare and related health insurance coverage.
+Currently reaching more than 50,000 older audience members each year, the SOS model builds camaraderie among older adults, strengthens community-based organizations and encourages participants to become advocates for their own health care and that of their peers.

-The SOS Medicare Minute is a good introduction to the SOS model.
-SOS Medicare Minutes are short, engaging presentations on timely Medicare topics that are presented at local sites on a monthly basis.
-Each month, older volunteers from an SOS host organization receive and discuss a new SOS Medicare Minute, which they then present at local sites, offering valuable information to their peers, strengthening volunteer participation at host organizations, and establishing programming that has a track record of securing funding from foundation, government, and individual sources.
+SOS volunteers share Medicare Minutes, which are short, engaging presentations on timely Medicare topics, developed by Medicare Rights, which are presented at local sites on a monthly basis.
+Each month, older volunteers from an SOS host organization receive and discuss a new SOS Medicare Minute, which they then present at local sites, offering valuable information to their peers, strengthening volunteer participation at host organizations and establishing programming that has a track record of securing funding from foundation, government and individual sources.
+Following presentations, SOS Medicare Minute audience members have the opportunity to ask questions, discuss the content of the presentation and share their own experiences with Medicare and health care generally.

 Some recent SOS Medicare Minute topics include the following: